JesseGarcia562/quercus_lobata_demographic_history/README.md

 "../data/qlobataBootstrap200Iterations_row32_120iterations.rds", "../data/resequenced200Iterations_row28_120iterations.rds", and "../data/qroburBootstrap200Iterations_row32_120iterations.rds" contain the heterozygosity of 1Mb regions of best trimmed models.

+# PSMC Masks, input, and final output

+q_lobata_reference_genomes
+     | +-- positive_masks
+     | +-- PSMC_final_output
+     | +-- PSMC_input
+     | +-- scripts
+q_robur_reference_genomes
+     | +-- positive_masks
+     | +-- PSMC_final_output
+     | +-- PSMC_input
+     | +-- scripts
+q_lobata_resequenced_genomes
+     | +-- positive_masks
+     | +-- PSMC_final_output
+     | +-- PSMC_input
+     | +-- scripts

+Files in q_robur_reference_genomes and q_lobata_reference_genomes correspond to Quercus robur and Quercus lobata respectively.
+The folder q_lobata_resequenced_genomes contains the files of Quercus lobata resequenced genomes  The positive_masks folders contain the positive masks as gzipped bed files for each chromosome for their respective PSMC' analysis.
+The PSMC_input folders contain the mutlihetsep files that were generated using the filtered variants and their respective positive mask.
+These files are the input for the PSMC' analysis and were generated with the script here: https://github.com/stschiff/msmc-tools/blob/master/vcfAllSiteParser.py.
+Finally, the PSMC_final_output contains the final output of PSMC' as a .txt file.
+These files contain the demographic history inferred for each species.
+The scripts used to generate each file are in the scripts folder.

 # More information

 More information and methods for each data set can be found at "High quality genome and methylomes illustrate features underlying evolutionary success of oaks" Sork et. al 2021.